 “We rely heavily on Trello for project management and bug tracking for all our teams as they coordinate tasks and feedback on their own boards,” said Gard.
 “The iOS and Android teams have designated boards where they organize the product and feedback backlog based on their own workflow.
 What’s common is that they have columns where they add feedback and bugs and act according to the priority of the feedback and the release urgency.”

-Before Instabug, the team used to send emails, which were then converted to Trello cards on the feedback board and later assigned to the relevant team.
-This only worked half of the time and it took a long while to get feedback in place.
-They then started looking for an easy way to report bugs and view them in Trello right away.
+Before Instabug, the team used to send e-mails, which were then converted to Trello cards in their feedback board and later assigned to the relevant team.
+This only worked half of the time and it took a long time to implement the feedback they received.
+They then started looking for an easier way to report bugs and view them in Trello right away.

 Komoot started using Instabug three years ago and their team have been using it ever since.
-They liked that they could just take screenshots and have bug reports sent right over to the right Trello board with contextual information that helps the team share feedback and debug faster.
+They liked that they could just take screenshots and have bug reports sent directly to the right Trello board with contextual information that helps the team debug faster.

-And with just a click in Trello, Komoot’s team can get more details about the bug or feedback in Instabug’s dashboard.
-This enables the development teams to dive deeper into important bugs and feedback without disrupting their existing workflow.
+With just a click in Trello, Komoot’s team can get more details about the bug or feedback in Instabug’s dashboard.
+This enables their development team to dive deeper into important bugs and feedback without disrupting their existing workflow.

 Current: The Blockchain Multimedia App